stridecolossus/jove-blog/blog/part-4-models/depth-buffer.md

 }
 ```

-Note that under the hood the camera direction is the inverse of the view direction, i.e. the camera points _out_ of the screen whereas the view is obviously into the screen.
+Note that under the hood the camera direction is the inverse of the view direction, i.e. the camera points _out_ of the screen whereas the view is obviously _into_ the screen.

-Various mutators are provided to move the camera:
+Mutators are provided to reposition the camera:

 ```java
 public void move(Point pos) {